Design ResourcesDesign TutorialsGraphic Designers

 Embrace Daily and Weekly Planning Cadences

 Planning is critical to working smarter, not harder.
 But exhaustive rigid schedules can sometimes hinder more than help.
 Instead, implement high-level weekly plans focused on significant picture objectives and tactical daily plans listing your following physical actions.
-Align daily priorities to drive incremental progress towards weekly goals without getting overwhelmed, detailing every single moment of every day.

 Strategise During a Weekly Review

-Take time at the end of each week or the start of the next to review the past days’ progress and define targets for the coming week.
+Take time at the end of each week or the start of the next to review the progress made over the past few days and define targets for the coming week.
 Celebrate small wins from completed tasks, then process why specific goals remain undone.
-Assess what worked well versus what hindered productivity.
-Identify the vital few game-changing subsequent actions to accomplish in the coming days versus the trivial many tasks that only feel urgent and important.

 Investing 30-60 minutes every Friday afternoon in this weekly review will yield huge dividends.
 You’ll start each week proactively rather than just reacting as things come up.